-Description of BEECH 1900D
+Description of BEECHCRAFT 1900D

-The Beechcraft 1900 Beechliner is a 19-seat regional turboprop aircraft.
-It is used to transport passengers on short-haul and conventional routes.
-Intended mainly for group flights, it can also be used for cargo transport or medical evacuations (EVASAN).
+The Beechcraft 1900D Beechliner is a 19-seat regional turboprop aircraft that is used to transport passengers on short-haul and conventional routes.
+While it is mainly used for group flights, it can also be used for cargo transport or medical evacuations (MEDEVAC).
 It is possible to fit six stretchers in the cabin.

-The Beechcraft 1900 exists in three categories: C (C-12J for the military version), D and King Air ExecLiner (civilian versions).
+The Beechcraft 1900D exists in three categories: C (C-12J for the military version), D and King Air ExecLiner (civilian versions).